10.30.2017

 Alternatives to Dr Google

 One of the main problems doctors have with the surge in popularity of online symptom checking is the fact that patients are using it as an alternative to seeing a professional.
 There’s nothing wrong with doing some research if you’re worried, but don’t let the Internet take the place of your doctor.
 The truth of the matter is that there is always a risk that those pages are inaccurate and the web cannot give you tailored advice or recommendations based on a physical examination or test results.
 If you have symptoms of an injury, for example, looking at pictures or reading articles online could cause you to underestimate the severity of the situation.
 A swollen, bruised knee may not look that bad to an untrained eye, but an MRI scan may reveal significant soft tissue damage.
+Similarly, conditions like heart disease can be silent yet severe.
+A calcium score test, for instance, is a specialized imaging test that helps determine the risk of heart disease by measuring the amount of calcium in the walls of the coronary arteries.
+If you live in New Jersey, you might want to consider getting a calcium score in Millburn, NJ or else where as part of your health check up.
 Remember that doctors have completed extensive training and they act according to what they see, what they feel and what kind of information you provide.
 If you’re at all uncertain or you feel unwell, it’s always best to double check with your doctor rather than relying on a machine for a diagnosis.

 If you’re guilty of reaching for your phone or a laptop every time you feel unwell, or you think there may be something wrong with you, try and resist the lure of Dr Google.
 Researching online can be useful, but there’s no substitute for a trained, experienced professional.